kaylab78/pwa-text-editor/README.md

 Next, navigate to the `client` directory and use `npm install` to install the packages required for the client.
 Then navigate to the `server` directory and use `npm install` to install the packages required for the server.

 ## Usage
 To use the application from the command-line, type npm start in the root directory.
 A new directory called `dist` will be compiled.
-Open `dist/index.html` with the live server.
+Navigate to http://localhost:3001.

-To use the deployed application, visit [this link]().
+To use the deployed application, visit [this link](https://agile-earth-33819.herokuapp.com/).

+Once the user opens the app, they can use it as a text editor.
+When the user closes the app and then opens it at a later time, their content from the last time they were in the app will show up.

+The app can also be installed to the local device.
+Click the "Install!" button in the top left corner, and then open the app.

 ## Technologies
 - [Babel](https://www.npmjs.com/package/babel-loader)